cloudfoundry/java-buildpack/docs/framework-dynatrace_one_agent.md

 | Name | Description
 | ---- | -----------
 | `environmentid` | Your Dynatrace environment ID is the unique identifier of your Dynatrace environment.
-You can find it easily by looking at the URL in your browser when you are logged into your Dynatrace environment.
-The subdomain `<environmentId>` in `https://<environmentId>.live.dynatrace.com` represents your environment ID.
+You can find it in the deploy Dynatrace section within your environment.
 The `environmentid` replaces deprecated ~~`tenant`~~ option.
 | `apitoken` | The token for integrating your Dynatrace environment with Cloud Foundry.
 You can find it in the deploy Dynatrace section within your environment.
 The `apitoken` replaces deprecated ~~`tenanttoken`~~ option.
-| `endpoint` | (Optional) The Dynatrace connection endpoint to connect to.
-By default this is the endpoint of Dynatrace SaaS.
-If you are using Dynatrace Managed please specify the endpoint properly, e.g. `https://<your-managed-server-url>/e/<environmentId>`.
-The `endpoint` replaces deprecated ~~`server`~~ option.
+| `apiurl` | (Optional) The base URL of the Dynatrace API.
+If you are using Dynatrace Managed you will need to set this property to `https://<your-managed-server-url>/e/<environmentId>/api`.
+If you are using Dynatrace SaaS you don't need to set this property.
+| `endpoint`  | (Deprecated) The Dynatrace connection endpoint the agent connects to.
+Please use `apiurl` in combination with `apitoken` for Dynatrace Managed.

 ## Configuration
 For general information on configuring the buildpack, including how to specify configuration values through environment variables, refer to [Configuration and Extension][].